globalcitizen/php-iban/README.md

 News: January 2016
 ------------------
-Work continues on providing a major update to include string internationalization.
+Work continues on providing a major update to include string internationalization. __We are also seeking help from you, the user community, to uncover national BBAN format and checksum documentation from official sources__, or failing that simply a large enough list of known valid BBANs from a given country that we can determine the checksum algorithms by deduction.
+The goal is to support querying, checking, setting (fixing) national BBAN checksums in those countries who support them.
+We may later attempt something similar at the bank level, if appropriate.
+To help with the detective work, see [issue #39](https://github.com/globalcitizen/php-iban/issues/39).

 __Version 2.1.6__ has been released.
  * OO wrapper and documentation updated for new strict `machine_format_only` validation.